enzoaldhairfuentesapaza/DistributedNeuralNetUDP/README.md

 # Timeout Strategy

-The timeout value is fixed and selected after network behavior research and testing.
+The timeout value is fixed and selected based on network testing and research.

 The timeout mechanism is responsible for:
 - Detecting lost packets